bigbio/ibaqpy/README.md

 A peptidoform is a combination of a `PeptideSequence(Modifications) + Charge + BioReplicate + Fraction`.
 In the current version of the file, each row correspond to one peptidoform.

 The current version of the tool uses the parackage [qnorm](https://pypi.org/project/qnorm/) to normalize the intensities for each peptidofrom. **qnorm** implements a quantile normalization method.
+However, the current version of qnorm can not handle NA values which will lead to cause more NA values in data.
+We suggest users to use default method 'quantile' instead for now.

 #### 3. Peptidoform to Peptide Summarization